Battle of Erode

 The Battle of Erode fought in 1667, was a conflict between the Confederacy Army of the Vijayanagar Empire, Madurai Nayakas, Bijapur Sultanate, Nayaks of Kalahasti led by Chokkanatha Nayak The king of Madurai and the Mysorean forces, commanded by Chikkadevaraja.
 The battle occurred to restore the lands of Sriranga III and curb the power of expanding Mysore Kingdom, under the leadership of the Dodda Kempadevaraja Wodeyar the allied forces besieged Erode.
-Mysore army defeated the confederate army in the battle and secured it's control over Erode, Dharapuram, Vamulur.
+Mysore army defeated the confederate army in the battle and secured its control over Erode, Dharapuram, Vamulur.

 Background

 Following the decline of the Vijayanagara Empire in southern India.
 And the fall of Hassan and Sakkarepatna in 1663 to Mysore marked a significant blow to the Sriranga III, prompting Sriranga, the deposed ruler of Vijayanagara, to flee to Madurai, where he sought the support of Chokkanatha Nayak, the king of Madurai.
 Sriranga’s presence in Madurai was a strategic move, as Chokkanatha, who had long been wary of the expanding power of Mysore under Dodda Kempadevaraja Wodeyar, saw an opportunity to weaken Mysore and restore the fortunes of the Vijayanagara Empire.
 Chokkanatha, driven by his own ambitions and resentment toward Mysore’s growing influence, forged an alliance with Bijapur Maratha chiefs Vedoji and Anantoji, both influential leaders in the Carnatic region, as well as with Damarla Aiyappa Nayaka, a local Jagirdar.
 Together, these allies formed a confederacy united in their opposition to Mysore’s expansionist ambitions.
 Their primary aim was to restore Sriranga to power, thereby neutralizing the growing Mysore threat.
 Mysore, however represented the new political and military force in the region, capitalizing on the power vacuum left by the fall of Vijayanagara and steadily consolidating its strength.
 For Sriranga III, the rise of Mysore was a bitter reminder of the decline of his own kingdom, and he was determined to reclaim the kingdom.